Logo Futurismo

 David Rodrigues | Explore Faial da Terra

-Historically, Faial da Terra is thought to have been one of the first places to be settled on the island, at the beginning of the 16th century.
-Visitors to Faial da Terra are encouraged to explore the stunning Salto do Prego Trail, the unforgettable Aldeia do Sanguinho and the imposing Salto do Prego Waterfall.
+Historians believe settlers first inhabited Faial da Terra at the beginning of the 16th century.
+The town invites visitors to explore the stunning Salto do Prego Trail and the unforgettable Aldeia do Sanguinho.
+Travelers should also visit the imposing Salto do Prego Waterfall.

 Igreja de Nossa Senhora da Graça